Daarma-IC/Aplikasi-Terbang-pesawat/README.md

-# endurance_flight
+# Flight Calculator for UAV

 A new Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
+This application aims to determine the flight duration of a UAV, but the process is still in the design stage and this formula is still under estimated.

 Application still under Construction.
-The .apk is able to is in mobile.
+The .apk is able in mobile.

-Developer was byself